aheald-quadball/us-quadball-rulebook/rulebook.md

 **5.3.
 KNOCKOUT PROCEDURE**

-5.3.1.Knockout procedure
+5.3.1.
+Knockout procedure

 Knocked out players remain knocked out until they complete the following procedure, in order:

 A. Immediately give up possession of any ball by dropping it and dismounting their broom.
 i.
 The player must not pass, toss, roll, or kick the ball, unless completing a natural motion already begun (See: 5.6.2.
-Natural motion conditions).

-ii.
-A dodgeball dropped in this way is dead.

-iii.A quadball dropped in this way is unscorable.
+Natural motion conditions). ii.
+A dodgeball dropped in this way is dead. iii.A Quadball dropped in this way is unscorable.
 B. Touch the center (6ft) hoop.
 i.
 The player must touch either the hoop loop or pole, not the hoop base. ii.
 The player must touch the hoop with some part of their body, not with their broom. iii.If the 6ft hoop is dislodged, a player may tag in at any part of it still attached to the hoop base, including the base itself.
 C. Remount their broom before leaving the vicinity of the hoops.

 ⚑ *Repeat Procedure*—Violating the knockout procedure

-⚑ *Yellow Card*—Intentionally or repeatedly violating the knockout procedure 5.3.2.
+⚑ *Yellow Card*—Intentionally or repeatedly violating the knockout procedure

+5.3.2.
 Knocked out players

 Knocked out players must not interact with play and must therefore:

 A. Not make any plays.
 B. Not propel or otherwise play any game ball other than in cases of natural motion (See: 5.6.2.
 Natural motion conditions).
 i.
 If the player illegally propels a ball immediately after the player is knocked out, it shall be adjudicated as a natural motion violation.
 C. Drop any balls that are currently possessed.
 D. Actively avoid interactions with other players.
 E. Not substitute out while play is not stopped.

 ⚑ *Blue Card*—Illegally interacting with play while knocked out